skupperproject/skupper/test/integration/acceptance/custom/hello_policy/README.md

 ## Annotation-based skupper enablement

-Remember that skupper services can be created by adding annotations to services (is that so?  add link to documentation).
+Remember that skupper services can be created by adding annotations to services.

-So, besides cli testing, make sure to test with annotations.
+So, besides cli testing, make sure to test with annotations (low priority).

 ## Others

 * test via operator + config map
 * test with non-admin skupper init